-The cross slab is just over 2 metres high and 1 metre wide, tapering towards the top.
+The cross-slab is just over two metres high and one metre wide, tapering towards the top.
 It forms part of what is termed the Aberlemno School of Pictish sculpture and is labelled a Class II stone.
 Other examples of stones by the Aberlemno School include those at Aberlemno, Glamis, Rossie Priory, Kirriemuir, and Monifieth.

 About Eassie Sculptured Stone

 Address: Eassie, Angus and Dundee, Tayside, Scotland

 Attraction Type: Prehistoric Site - Carved Stone